 Size US 13 9.0mm 32” or 36” circular knitting needles

-Cast on 59 stitches (or any odd number of stitches to achieve your desired width) + 1 extra stitch that will always be your turning chain.
+Cast on 59 stitches (or any odd number of stitches to achieve your desired width).

 R1: K1, P1, K1, P1 – repeat pattern all the way across.
 You’ll always be knitting your purls and purling your knits.